Digital-Ecosystems/edc-ionos-samples/S3/README.md

 ### `file-trasfer-push-daps`

 Example of a file transfer between 2 connectors with both of them having IONOS S3 extension and using DAPS and Vault deployed on a Kubernetes cluster.

+### `folder-transfer-push`

+Example of a folder transfer between 2 connectors with both of them having IONOS S3 extension.